-As a result of many concerned Orcas residents about the increasing amounts of litter on our roadside, the Orcas Adopt-a-Road program is about to launch!
-This program is a great example of community voices joining forces with existing organizations to create a sustainable program that will benefit everyone.
-After several meetings with members of ORS and Plastic Free Salish Sea, the program found it’s perfect home with Plastic Free’s existing Adopt-a-Beach program.
+The Orcas Adopt-a-Road program is a great example of community voices joining forces with existing organizations to create a sustainable program that will benefit everyone.
+After several meetings with members of ORS and Plastic Free Salish Sea, the program found its perfect home with Plastic Free’s existing Adopt-a-Beach program.

 Any resident on Orcas who wishes to become a road steward will be able to visit the Plastic Free Salish Sea website and enter the information about which road they wish to adopt.
 To see how this currently works for beaches, visit https://plasticfreesalishsea.org/adopt-a-beach/.
 The Orcas Adopt-a-Road page will be live later this summer.

 Participants in the Orcas Adopt-a-Road program can get supply bags, safety vests, and grabbers from ORS and will not be charged for the roadside waste they dispose of at ORS.
 Just bring your collected trash to the Transfer Station to be weighed and let them know you are a participant in the Adopt-a-Road program.

 Benefits of Signing Up

 If you’re wondering why you can’t just go pick up garbage without signing up, you can, but by signing up you’re helping us keep road litter free to dispose of.

 “As a result of being able to report this information, the State renews our funding to keep the litter brought into ORS/The Exchange free to the public,” says Mark Ingman, San Juan County’s previous Solid Waste Program Coordinator. “[During] this current cycle the state inflowed over $32,000 to keep our litter cleanup efforts going in our county!”